AKD-1

 Project Information:

-AKD-1 is a plantation forestry project located in South West Victoria, spanning the Corangamite, Glenelg, and Southern Grampians Shires, with project areas near the regional centres of Colac, Hamilton, and Casterton.
-It was registered in May 2020 and covers 930.05 hectares.
+AKD-1 is a plantation forestry project located across the Corangamite, Glenelg, and Southern Grampians local government areas in south-western Victoria, with plantation parcels situated throughout the Green Triangle and Otway regions near the towns of Colac and Hamilton.
+It was registered in May 2020 and covers an area of 930.05 hectares.